 TimeBanks USA, a registered 501c3 headquartered in Washington D.C., was formed in 1995 by Dr. Edgar S. Cahn to expand the knowledge and field of timebanking and its impact on individuals, youth, families, communities, the environment, and the world.
 TimeBanks USA is committed to supporting timebanks and our partners to advance timebanking by offering ongoing onsite training opportunities in locations across the country; individualized consultation; ongoing group topical webinars and teleconference calls; an annual conference; and access to numerous resources and research in the field of timebanking.

-The mission of TimeBanks USA is to nurture and expand a TimeBanking movement that promotes equality and builds caring community economies through inclusive exchanges of time and talents.
+The mission of TimeBanks USA is to promote equality and build caring community economies through inclusive exchanges of time and talents.

 As the home of TimeBanking, TimeBanks USA laid the foundations for an expanding network of independent TimeBanks.
+TimeBanking is used by organizations and communities to advance a host of social- and justice-related missions.
 Some TimeBanks are focused on addressing a specific need, like helping frail elderly remain in their homes, or overcoming a racial divide, or reducing social isolation within a community.
 Others aim to build a sense of community within a geographic area.
 Still others are “hybrids” pursuing different goals that combine into the larger mission of rebuilding community.
-(When you have finished touring our website, we hope you will b e inspired to go visit some indiviidual TimeBank websites.
-You will be inspired, guaranteed!)

 Board of Directors